junxit/us-congress-bills-111/metadata.md

 - 2009-06-02 — Mrs. Christensen moved to suspend the rules and pass the bill, as amended.
 - 2009-06-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6023-6024)
 - 2009-06-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6023-6024)
+- 2009-06-03 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.